my-marketing-pro/wattdata-microservice/README.md

 - Interests/clusters extraction
 - Flattened JSON to CSV conversion

-### Export
+### Export & Proxy Download
-- One-click CSV export
+- One-click CSV export that always matches the input order
-- Includes original + enriched data
+- Remote JSON/CSV exports are flattened (with malformed JSON repair heuristics)
-- Proper CSV formatting
+- Original CSV columns stay at the front of each row
-- Custom filename support
+- `/api/proxy-download` fetches signed URLs server-side so tokens never reach the browser

 ## Troubleshooting